Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 ## Why not stake?

-- Tokens will be locked for about 28 days on AXIACoin after unbonding, seven days on AXIALunar.
+- Tokens will be locked for about 28 days on AXIA after unbonding, seven days on AXIALunar.
 - Punishment in case of validator found to be misbehaving (see [#slashing](#slashing)).
-- You want to use the tokens for a parachain slot.
+- You want to use the tokens for a allychain slot.

-## How many validators does AXIACoin have?
+## How many validators does AXIA have?

-AXIACoin started with 20 open validator positions and has increased gradually to 297.
+AXIA started with 20 open validator positions and has increased gradually to 297.
 The top bound on the number of validators has not been determined yet, but should only be limited by the bandwidth strain of the network due to peer-to-peer message passing.
-The estimate of the number of validators that AXIACoin will have at maturity is around 1000.
-AXIALunar, AXIACoin's canary network, currently has 900 validator slots in the active set.
+The estimate of the number of validators that AXIA will have at maturity is around 1000.
+AXIALunar, AXIA's canary network, currently has 900 validator slots in the active set.

 ## Motion #103: New Minimum Nomination Bond

-At the time of writing (#6,339,031), AXIACoin has a maximum nominator count of 22,500, and the current staking configuration prevents new nominators from joining.
-Motion #103 proposes new nomination limits to the AXIACoin network, offering a temporary solution to increase the stability and security of the network.
+At the time of writing (#6,339,031), AXIA has a maximum nominator count of 22,500, and the current staking configuration prevents new nominators from joining.
+Motion #103 proposes new nomination limits to the AXIA network, offering a temporary solution to increase the stability and security of the network.
 Note that this motion **does not** increase the maximum nominator count.

 The goal of this motion is to increase the minimum nomination bond, allowing new nominators that meet this requirement to particpate in the network's security.
-This motion will update the value of the minimum nominator bond from 40 SOLARs to 80 SOLARs and set a new parameter named `chill-threshold`.
+This motion will update the value of the minimum nominator bond from 40 AXCs to 80 AXCs and set a new parameter named `chill-threshold`.
 With `chill-threshold`, the permissionless `chill_other` may only be executed if, and only if, the current nominator count is greater than 90% of the maximum number of nominators.
-Any existing nominator can update their nomination preferences (amount of SOLAR bonded, number of nominators, etc.) to adjust to this change.
+Any existing nominator can update their nomination preferences (amount of AXC bonded, number of nominators, etc.) to adjust to this change.
 A more permanent solution is in progress.

 **Parameters changed:**
 minimum nominator bond : `40` -> `80`